bgruening/multiPhATEb/README.md

 3) Add the following channels:

     $ conda --add channels defaults

     $ conda --add channels conda-forge

     $ conda --add channels bioconda

-    WARNING: bioconda is supported on Unix/Linux and Mac operating systems, but so far not on PC.
+    WARNING: bioconda is supported on Linux and Mac operating systems, but so far not on PC.
 If you are working on a PC, then you will instead need to install multiPhATE from the following repository:  https://github.com/carolzhou/multiPhATE.git (note the missing 'b' from the repository name).
 Follow the instructions in that repository's README.md file.
 There will be more manual steps involved in the installation of multiPhATE from this alternate repository, since all of the dependent packages will need to be installed individually from the home website of each package.

 4) Create an environment for using multiPhATE; let's call it "multiphate":  $ conda create --name multiphate